ssmall41/FF5-Coalition/README.md

 Broken jobs:

 ### The third party I generated has the same job from the second party.
 What gives?
-The Selector is not the same as gauntlet runs, where every party has a unique set of jobs.
+Coalition is not the same as gauntlet runs, where every party has a unique set of jobs.
 The same job could be selected for multiple parties, but the parties themselves will play differently.
 That said, one way to make parties play differently is to use different jobs, so 5 parties will see most of the jobs appearing.